Best Things to do on Great Keppel Island

 8 Old Homestead

-Built from 1922 to 1924, the Old Homestead is a heritage-listed building and once the home of Lizzie Leeke and her husband Michael O’Neill and later Ralph Leeke.
+Built between 1922 to 1924, the Old Homestead is a heritage-listed building and once the home of Lizzie Leeke and her husband Michael O’Neill and later Ralph Leeke.
+They were pastoralists on the island.

 You can access the Old Homestead via 4WD or by taking Leeke’s Beach Walk.